Ignorance is no longer an excuse: A Timeline of Events Around Tracking Technologies in Healthcare

 A critical juncture in understanding the scope of this problem was the release in June 2022 of The Markup’s investigation into how hospitals were tracking online visitors to their websites.

-The Markup looked for the Facebook Pixel on the website of the top 100 hospitals in the US.
-They found tracking technology on the appointment scheduling page of 33 of these sites.
-This means these hospitals were sending data about hospital appointments, such as dates and providers (PHI), to Facebook along with the IP address of the user (an individual identifier).
-This is a clear violation of the HIPAA privacy rule.
+The Markup investigated the top 100 hospitals in the U.S. and searched for the Facebook Pixel on their websites.
+They discovered tracking technology on the appointment scheduling pages of 33 hospitals, meaning these hospitals were sending data about appointments—such as dates and providers (PHI)—to Facebook, along with users' IP addresses (an individual identifier).
+This is a clear violation of HIPAA's privacy rule.

 July 2022 - Class action lawsuits against Meta